A variational approach to frozen planet orbits in helium

 \subsection{Variational characterization of generalized solutions}

 An electron moving in the electric field of a fixed nucleus with charge $N>0$ is described by Newton's equation

-Alternatively, it describes the Kepler problem a body of mass $1$ moving in the gravitational field of a body of mass $N$.
-Its solutions are the critical points of the Lagrangian action functional
+Alternatively, it describes the Kepler problem of a body of mass $1$ moving in the gravitational field of a body of mass $N$.
+Its periodic solutions avoiding the origin are the critical points of the Lagrangian action functional

+Since all periodic solutions have collisions there are actually no critical points for this unregularized functional.
 Let $q$ and $z$ be related by the Levi-Civita transformation~\eqref{eq:LC}.
-Using the relations of the preceding subsection, we rewrite the Lagrangian action of $q$ in terms of $z$:
+Using the relations~\eqref{eq:t-tau}, \eqref{bov3} and~\eqref{eq:meanqinv}, we rewrite the Lagrangian action of $q$ in terms of $z$:

 We denote the resulting action functional of $z$ by

 Following~\cite{barutello-ortega-verzini} we call $q\in H^1(S^1,\R_{\geq 0})$ a {\em generalized solution of~\eqref{eq:Kepler}} if \begin{enumerate} \item the zero set $Z=q^{-1}(0)\subset S^1$ is finite and has an even number of elements; \item on $S^1\setminus Z$ the map $q$ is smooth and satisfies~\eqref{eq:Kepler}; \item the energy